albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 **2018 - Harwarth - Jointly Discovering Visual Objects and Spoken Words**

 Now in this paper, PlacesAudio had been extended to 402.835 image/caption pairs.
 Here they also use ADE20k image/speech caption whose underlying scene category is indeed in the Places 205 label set.

+### 14/01/2025
+Cosas que quiero hacer hoy:
+- Hacer el log de reunion de hoy
+- Enviar Carta BSC y correo a Inetum
+- Hacer Roadmap de lo siguiente del TFG
+- Mirar Vuelos y dedicar tiempo a pensar que puedo hacer
+- Hacer algo mas del TFG

+Today, me and Gloria had a meeting to talk about the progress of the project.
+We declared that the main aim  of the thesis  is to try and adapt SSL-TIE to get the audio temporal analysis as DenseAV or DAVENet.
+Basically, the same thing of DAVENet but with SSL-TIE, ideal to get Natural Sounds as well, with ADE20k

+Next, in order to improve it we can use DINO or CLIP-DINOiser because it does a finer localisation and segmantic localization, And do the same thing as DenseAV or CLIP-DINOiser.
+Add this features to our SSL-TIE.

+Finally, do a huge aplication that by speaking or making sounds it will localize the considered subject.
+This is the final part of the thesis which indeed it will take time as well.
+This can be done with flask xd.
+I need to work A LOT bruv.

+Therefore, here the roadmap:
+#### ROADMAP, option 1:
+1. Get access to the cluster and understand how it works
+2. Create whole directory in the cluster
+3. Create sbatch file in order to run (You have the support document that Xavier gave you)
+4. I would run first a test
+5. Upload somehow the datasets (PlacesAudio) and ADE20k
+7. Analize how to get the temporal audio
+6. Do a single epoch
+7. Estimate time to do the whole dataset
+If it's not to much
+8. Train with PlacesAudio
+9. Meanwhile create a script to see the work and analyse it
+10. Then train with both (ADE20K and PlacesAudio)
+11. See results with both
+Else:
+8. train with both
+9. see results with both with the script done with both

+#### ROADMAP option 2:
+Basically prepare a subset and run them in my home computer

+More things to mention about the meeting (because i remember on the while):
+- My results of testing SSL-TIE are probably different because I tested it with a Windows and I've changed things for the code to run in windows, and Xavier suggests that the results are different probably because of this.
+It is recommendable to change the whole environment to ubuntu xdddd.